Landcruiser87/compare_abstracts/README.md

 # Project Todo list

-UI
+TUI
-- [ ] Add autofiltered search to Tree
+- [ ] Need a more advanced layout for search
-  - Enter word, highlight which other
-  - members of the tree might have
+  - How is that going to look...
+Native dropdown?
+  - Sidebar that expands from the left/right?
-  - those searchwords
+  - Window popup.
+- [ ] Cosine Sim search
+  - Easy first win for search.
+Do sim search by abstract.
 - [ ] Regex Search
-- [x] File Directory search when no arg parse (i got tired of typing paths)
+  - Enter word, highlight which other members of the tree might have those searchwords?
+- [ ] Zotero Connector.
+  - Use their OCR for citation grabs from the pdf urls.
+- [ ] Citation subject frequency analysis
+  - Tom Arnold idea.
+Build a graph network from the citations of each paper
+  - Analyze who is getting cited most often and driving a particular area of research
+- [ ]